ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 It's no surprise that this chart at 1.05x rate was featured in the [osu!mania 4K World Cup 2023 edition for the Round of 16 mappool](/wiki/Tournaments/MWC/2023_4K#round-of-16).
 Speaking of which, rates up to 1.2x exist, and I'm very sure that many players would love to see how they stack up against the rest of the world.

 Do you want to see more charts like this in Loved?
 As someone from the Philippines, seeing songs like this from my country being charted is quite a surprise!
-Nevertheless, if you really like speed charts and Filipino songs, then this chart is definitely for you to vote 'Yes' on in Project Loved!
+Nevertheless, if you really like speed charts and Filipino songs, then this chart is definitely for you to vote "Yes" on in Project Loved!

 [![](/wiki/shared/news/2025-05-15-project-loved-may-2025/1614851.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})